SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Guard Statement
 ~~~~~~~~~~~~~~~

-A ``guard`` statement is used for early exit from a scope
+A ``guard`` statement is used to transfer program control out of a scope
-based on the evaluation of one or more conditions.
+if one or more conditions aren't met.

 A ``guard`` statement has the following form: